geraldzakwan/geraldzakwan.github.io/README.md

 # Hafalin Web App by Tajong.ai

-- A web app that could automatically generate `academic questions` (`multiple choice` and `short answer`) given a document in `Bahasa`.
+- A web app that could automatically generate `academic questions` (`multiple choice` and `short answer`) given a document in `Bahasa`

-- This is intended to generate questions for young `students`, for example, using a paragraph from an elementary school `history` lesson.
+- This is intended to generate questions for young `students`, for example, using a paragraph from an elementary school `history` lesson

-- The app, however, could generalize to accept other stuff like `news`.
+- The app, however, could generalize to accept other stuff like `news`

-- This project is submitted for a `Hackathon` competition held by `Kata.ai`.
+- This project is submitted for a `Hackathon` competition held by `Kata.ai`

-- More on the competition here `https://blog.kata.ai/en/post/katahack-2-0-2/.`
+- More on the competition here `https://blog.kata.ai/en/post/katahack-2-0-2/`

 # How to Use